TRADITIONAL MOUNTAINEERING

 setting will appear.
 (Watch out!
 You may be asked to decide to OK again or it will revert to your old

 setting - act fast or try it again.)
+For older monitors, try the new screen

-Try the new setting for a while for all your applications.
-You have a lot more "real estate" on your screen at 1024x768.
-You will like it!
+resolution setting for a while for all your applications.
+You have a lot more "real estate"

-Adjust your sound
+Adjust your sound!

 For more fun, adjust your sound.
-Several of our photo essays are accompanied by music we deemed appropriate to the occasion.
+Several of our photo essays are accompanied by music

 Lots of the pages open with sound effects that may bring a smile or surprise.